jeena/FeedTheMonkey/README.md

 it doesn't work as a standalone feed reader but only as a client for the TinyTinyRSS API which it uses to get the normalized feeds and to synchronize the "article read" marks.

-It is written in C++ with Qt and QML, it also uses Blink to show the contents.
-You need to have Qt 5.6 installed to be able to compile and have a account on a TinyTinyRSS server.
+It is written in Rust and GTK.
+You need to have an account on a TinyTinyRSS server.

 ## Installation

-If you run Linux then there is an AppImage on the [Latest release](https://github.com/jeena/FeedTheMonkey/releases/latest) page.
-You download it, make executable and are able to run, it should work on most of the distributions out there.

-For ArchLinux I package it and it's available on https://aur.archlinux.org/packages/feedthemonkey/

-You can compile and install it everywhere Qt is suported, this means on macOS, Windows and Linux.
+TBD

 ## Keyboard shortcuts